 Will I have to verify my CFD broker account?

 Yes.
 International financial regulations require that CFD trading brokers must verify the identity and residence of all clients on their platforms.
 Some may go a step further to ask you for statements of accounts from where your trading funds will come from.
 In this age where there is a concerted global effort to curb terrorist financing and laundering of illicit funds, it is imperative that you prove you are not engaged in any actions associated with both.
-CFD trading is a regulated industry, and providing your identity with and residence with a government-issued ID such as an international passport/drivers’’ license or a utility bill/bank statement will suffice to verify your account.
+CFD is a regulated industry, and providing your identity with and residence with a government-issued ID such as an international passport/drivers’’ license or a utility bill/bank statement will suffice to verify your account.

 Is online CFD trading secure?

-Online CFD trading is very secure.
-Many CFD trading brokers have implemented a segregated accounting system for their clients where the primary trading capital is lodged in the members’ area, and only deployed for trading on the trader’s express requests.
+CFD online trading is very secure.
+Many CFD brokers have implemented a segregated accounting system for their clients where the primary trading capital is lodged in the members’ area, and only deployed for trading on the trader’s express requests.
 Some of these processes are now protected using 2-factor authentication (via SMS or email).
 Furthermore, many platforms use very high-grade encryption protocols to protect all user information entered on their websites.
 Our reviews will provide insight as to the best CFD platforms.

 What if I forget my password?